Onko

-The Onko, otherwise known as Oke Ogun people are a Yoruba people group inhabiting the areas drained by the upper Ogun river in Northwestern Oyo state in Nigeria.
+The Òǹkò, otherwise known as Òkè Ògùn people, are a Yoruba people group inhabiting the areas drained by the upper Ogun river in Northwestern Oyo state in Nigeria.
 They were historically a part of the once expansive Oyo empire, but are distinct from the Oyo proper.

 Geography

 The Onkos inhabit an area of tropical savannah climate type characterised by moderate rainfall with double maxima.
 The area is home to the Old Oyo national park, one of Nigeria's largest conserved areas.

 The country is generally rolling grassland consisting short trees, grass and shrubs.
 Elevation ranges from 300 to 400 meters, with occasional monoliths and inselbergs jutting out dramatically from the landscape.

-The landscape is scenic, with sights such as the hanging lake of Ado-Awaye (Iyake lake) and the Oke-Ado mountains being a sight to behold.
+The landscape is scenic, with sights such as the hanging lake of Ado-Awaye (Iyake Lake) and the Oke-Ado mountains being a sight to behold.

 History

 All Onkos without exception claim direct descent from Oduduwa the mythical/legendary progenitor of the Yoruba race.